Migrate MySQL-Compatible Databases to TiDB Cloud Using Data Migration

 Take action according to the message you see:

-- If you use Public IP or VPC Peering, you need to add the Data Migration service's IP addresses to the IP Access List of your source database and firewall (if any).
+- If you use Public IP or VPC Peering as the connectivity method, you need to add the Data Migration service's IP addresses to the IP Access List of your source database and firewall (if any).

-- If you use AWS Private Link, you are prompted to accept the endpoint request.
-Go to the AWS VPC console, and click Endpoint services to accept the endpoint request.
+- If you use Private Link as the connectivity method, you are prompted to accept the endpoint request:

 Step 3: Choose migration job type